 Adopting the Blockchain will achieve Scotland’s vision of a fully Digital Nation and usher in an unprecedented era of economic growth.

-In the feature video Alex Tapscott describes the emergence of the blockchain as the dawn of the second digital age, and also highlights the global leadership role Canada is playing in the industry.
+In this video Alex Tapscott describes the emergence of the blockchain as the dawn of the second digital age, and also highlights the global leadership role Canada is playing in the industry.
 Our ambition is that Scotland too can also be such a worldwide leader, leveraging our unparalleled history of invention that has seen us pioneer a multitude of innovations that have underpinned the modern world, to repeat that success for the new Digital Economy.

 Foundations for a Digital Innovation Economy